-Since the doors officially opened on March 19, 1914, 5 million visitors have walked through the galleries.
+Following the opening of ROM's doors on March 19, 1914, 17 million visitors have walked through the galleries.
 In a decade, attendance has grown by 6 million visitors.